-For any petition regarding academic policy or procedure not specifically covered in this catalog, students may file a General Petition Form with the Registrar's Office.
-The petition will be reviewed, and a decision reached by the Academic Standards Committee.
+For any petition regarding academic policy or procedure not specifically covered in this catalog:

+- 1. Students may file a General Petition Form with the Registrar's Office. - 2.
+The petition will be reviewed, and the Academic Standards Committee will reach a decision. - 3.
 Such decisions of the Academic Standards Committee are final and not appealable.